A Complete Guide to Outsourcing Customer Service

 Develop a Solid Customer Service Framework

-Customer service (CS) is complex.
+Customer service (CS) is complex and essential for maintaining great customer experience and loyalty.
 It’s not only answering queries.
 Your CS teams handle specific departments, like billing, marketing, and general inquiries.
 Hence, if the reason for your outsourcing focuses on the general inquiries department, you must create a comprehensive set of operational procedures for that.

-It should include a detailed breakdown of customer service costs, processes, roles, and responsibilities.
+It should include a detailed breakdown of customer service costs, processes, roles, and responsibilities to ensure excellent customer service.
 The ultimate goal of creating a solid customer service framework is to ensure that customers receive consistent, high-quality customer service experiences when they interact with people you hire from the other side of the world.

 Research